MicrosoftDocs/bot-docs/articles/resources-tools-downloads.md

 ---
-title: Bot Framework Downloads | Microsoft Docs
+title: Bot Framework SDKs and tools | Microsoft Docs
-description: Download tools and resources for developing bots with the Bot Framework.
+description: Get the Bot Builder SDKs and tools for developing bots with the Bot Framework.
-keywords: tools, resources, downloads, emulator, sdk
 author: RobStand
 ms.author: rstand
 manager: rstand